FrankHJCuypers/gaai/DEVELOPMENT.md

 otherwise the new version is refused by Android.

 Gradle automatically signs release builds when `./gradlew build` is ran.
-That is defined in the `buildTypes` block of the app module's `build.gradle.kts` file.
+That behavior is defined in the `buildTypes` block of the app module's `build.gradle.kts` file.
 The release block uses a `signingConfig` with the name "release", which is itself defined in the `signingConfigs` of the app module's `build.gradle.kts` file.
 The values `storeFile`, `storePassword`, `keyAlias` and `keyPassword` are not defined in the `build.gradle.kts` file.
 `build.gradle.kts` must be pushed to the public git repo which would make the keys and passwords public.
+The `gaai-release.keystore` file which contains the keys is for the same reason not included in Git.
+Depending on the build being a local gradle build or a *Github Action* build, the key handling is different.

-Therefore, the 4 values are defined in a `keystore.properties` file, located in the root of the project, but not included in Git.
+For a local build, the 4 values must be defined in a `gaai-release-keystore.properties` file, located in the ANDROID_USER_HOME directory (`C:\Users\<user>>\.android` on Windows).
 `storeFile` defines the location of the [keystore](https://cr.openjdk.org/~alanb/api/java.base/java/security/KeyStore.html) file.
 The keystore file is of type "JKS".